theJugglingCompany.com

 Building toward distributed resilience

-Distributed ownership is built in unglamorous places.
-In the documentation that actually reflects how the system works, runbooks that other teams can follow, post-mortems that distribute knowledge rather than just recording what happened, on-call rotations that give multiple people real experience with the failure modes of the system.
+Distributed ownership is built in spaces like this - in the unglamorous work of documentation that actually reflects how the system works, runbooks that other teams can follow, post-mortems that distribute knowledge rather than just recording what happened, on-call rotations that give multiple people real experience with the failure modes of the system.

 None of this is visible when the web is working.
-What is visible is the pattern - the whole, held taut by the structure that took effort to build and requires effort to maintain.
+What is visible is the pattern - the whole, held taut, the cyan light tracing the structure that took effort to build and requires effort to maintain.

 The web is not built alone.
 It is held together by everyone holding their portion.